brikrey67/rails-views/readme.md

 ## Route-Controller-Action Relationship (10 min)

-Make sure you are in the applications directory and in your terminal run:
+Make sure you are in the applications directory and in your terminal run...
  `$ rails routes`

 ```bash